CreativeLugage/meteor_deploy/README.md

 # meteor_deploy
 Bash script for easy Meteor.js deployment to remote server (Ubuntu with NGINX, Passenger) over SSH; needs remote server already configured

-> You can use the "meteor_deploy_config.sh" file provided as a template to create your oun configuration files for the script.
+> You can use the "meteor_deploy_config.sh" file provided as a template to create your own configuration files for the script.
 Just copy the file in your "./configs/" folder and rename it for easy identification and it will appear as an option in the "config file" menu while running the script.

 # Install remote server dependencies